kubernetes/kubernetes/cluster/addons/dns/README.md

 Previous versions of kube-dns made names of the for `my-svc.my-namespace.cluster.local` (the 'svc' level was added later).
 This is no longer supported.

+### Pods

+#### A Records
+When enabled, pods are assigned a DNS A record in the form of `pod-ip-address.my-namespace.pod.cluster.local`.

+For example, a pod with ip `1.2.3.4` in the namespace `default` with a dns name of `cluster.local` would have an entry: `1-2-3-4.default.pod.cluster.local`.

 ## How do I find the DNS server?
 The DNS server itself runs as a Kubernetes Service.
 This gives it a stable IP